projectmesa/mesa/README.rst

    :alt: A screenshot of the Schelling Model in Mesa

-*Above: A Mesa implementation of the Schelling segregation model, being visualized in a browser window and analyzed in a Jupyter notebook.*
+*Above: A Mesa implementation of the Schelling segregation model, this can be displayed in browser windows or Jupyter.*

 .. _`Mesa` : https://github.com/projectmesa/mesa/